OLGR Highlights Approved Manager Compliance

 When is a manager ‘reasonably available’?

-An approved manager is typically deemed reasonably available if they can be contacted easily and can be present within 1 hour of contact.
+An approved manager is typically deemed reasonably available if they can be contacted easily and can be present at the venue within 1 hour of contact.
 Although, in some cases, the Commissioner for Liquor and Gaming may approve a different timeframe.

 In general, the requirement is that a manager or individual licensee be present or reasonably available during trading hours 10am to midnight.
-Additionally, this required extends to approved trading between 7am and 10am.
+Additionally, this requirement extends to approved trading between 7am and 10am.

 For approved trade from midnight to 5am, the standard requirement is that the approved manager be present, rather than just reasonably available.

-There are exceptions to these requirements, including for community groups, for craft beer producers with permits and ‘low-risk’ premises.
-Details of these is outlined in Guideline 43 in the liquor guidelines section of the QLD Government website.
+There are exceptions to these requirements, for example: Community groups, craft beer producers with permits and ‘low-risk’ premises.
+Details of these approved manager compliance exceptions is outlined in Guideline 43 in the liquor guidelines section of the QLD Government website.

-What is needed to be an approved manager?
+What is required to be an approved manager?